stavrosvl7/faceit_stavrosvl7/readme.md

     on application.yml with your own credentials.
 5) Copy & paste sql scripts in your database's query tool.
 You can find them in folder _scripts in this project.

-If all of the above are done successfully you should be able to open and run faceit project from intellij as spring boot application without any trouble.
+Ιf all of the above are accomplished successfully you should be able to open faceit project from intellij.
+Clean and install project through maven plugin and then run it as spring boot application.

 ### Prerequisites